Detailed Guide to ServBay Directory Structure

 ,logs/redis/

-: Store the corresponding database service’s error logs, slow query logs, and more.- Other services: Python, Go, Java, Ruby, Rust, etc., store their logs in the respective subfolders.
+: Service error logs, slow query logs, etc.- Other services: logs for Python, Go, Java, Ruby, Rust, etc., in their respective subdirectories.

-Note: Log files, especially access and error logs, can grow quickly—especially for busy development projects.
-Regularly check and clean up old logs to save disk space.
+Note: Log files, especially access and error logs, can consume significant disk space in active projects.
+Periodically check and clean unnecessary logs to save space.

 )